 Use the design rule check to check and approve the layout, and if you have a flawless assembly, upload the design files.
 These are usually multiple Gerber files, one for each layer.
 Also, generate the drill file, which shows where to drill the holes.

 Step 6: Go to OurPCB and Upload Design Files

 Compress the files, upload them to OurPCB, fill in your details, specify your needs in the message section, then submit the form.

 Building PCBAs takes significantly less time compared to connecting components using wires.

 PCBAs pack multiple components in a compact space, resulting in smaller electronic devices.

-Removing a damaged component and soldering a new one is relatively easy on a board compared to handling wire connections.
+Removing a damaged component and soldering a new one is relatively more manageable on a board than handling wire connections.

 PCBAs are cheap to build, which translates to lower costs for your project.

 Applications of PCBA

 - Medical sector